ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion: ACTC: Active Threshold Calibration

 \section{ACTC: Active Threshold Calibration}

-\name consists of three parts: selection of samples for manual annotation, automatic labeling of additional samples, and estimating the per-relation thresholds basing on all available annotations.
-A graphical illustration is provided in Figure \ref{fig:schema}, the pseudocodes can be found in Appendix \ref{sec:pseudocodes}\footnote{The code will be publicly released on acceptance.
-In the current submission, the code is uploaded as suppl. material.}.
+\name consists of three parts: selection of samples for manual annotation, automatic labeling of additional samples, and estimating the per-relation thresholds based on all available labels (manual and automatic ones).

 The first step is selecting unlabeled samples for human annotation.
 In \name this can be done in two ways.
-One option is simple \textit{random} sampling from the set of all candidate tuples ({$\textbf{ACTC}_{rndm}$}).
+One option is a \textit{random} sampling from the set of all candidate tuples ({$\textbf{ACTC}_{rndm}$}; the pseudocodes can be found in Algorithm \ref{alg:rndm}).
 However, not all annotations are equally helpful and informative for estimation.
-To select the representative and informative samples that the system can profit the most from, especially with a small annotation budget, we also introduce \textit{density-based} selection {$\textbf{ACTC}_{dens}$}, inspired by the density-based selective sampling method in active learning \cite{10.1007/978-3-030-58517-4_9, zhu-etal-2008-active}.
+To select the representative and informative samples that the system can profit the most from, especially with a small annotation budget, we also introduce \textit{density-based} selection $\textbf{ACTC}_{dens}$ inspired by the density-based selective sampling method in active learning \cite{10.1007/978-3-030-58517-4_9, zhu-etal-2008-active} (the pseudocode can be found in Algorithm \ref{alg:dens} in Appendix \ref{app:alg}).
 The sample density is measured by summing the squared distances between this sample's score (predicted by the KGE model) and the scores of other samples in the unlabeled dataset.
 The samples with the highest density are selected for human annotation.